-A career as a medical coding and billing specialist enables you to work in a wide variety of medical settings or even to choose your own hours while working from home.
+A career as a medical billing and coding specialist enables you to work in a wide variety of medical settings or even to choose your own hours while working from home.

-Taking a program in medical coding will provide you with the skills you need to begin a successful career, including keyboarding, business communication, office procedures and administration, ICD 9 and ICD 10, patient care, and charting.
+Taking a program in medical coding will provide you with the skills you need to begin a successful career including keyboarding, business communication, office procedures and administration, ICD 10, patient care, and charting.

 Medical Coding Salary